-For twenty years, she served on the Illinois State Board of Education Language Arts Committee, assisting in the development and implementation of Illinois’ reading and writing tests.
-During that time, she provided ISBE professional development in writing and reading strategies for Illinois school districts.
 As an association and Board member of the Association of Illinois Middle-Grade Schools, she conducted workshops in teaming and instructional strategies.
 Barbara also served as an adjunct professor at Benedictine University and National Louis University, each in Illinois, teaching courses on middle school philosophy, methods and curriculum.
 She is a trained presenter for BRIM, Breaking Ranks in the Middle, a NASSP program.

 She belongs to the National Council for Teachers of English and National Association for Secondary School Principals.
 She has written for the AIMS journals and Web site and the National Association of Elementary School Principals bulletin.

 - The Educational Leader’s Guide for School Scheduling: Strategies Addressing Grades K-12 – Routledge/Taylor and Francis Group – March, 2017

 - Making Creative Schedules Work in Middle and High Schools – Corwin Press – 2007

 - Creative Scheduling for Diverse Populations: Maximizing Opportunities for Learning – Corwin Press – 2012